 I wasn’t sure of the call duration, which presumably would not only depend on the call scenario but also the system latency, so I simply set it to 50000 which is a value I figured would be more than adequate for my application.

-Here’s how the above mentioned parameters look in my conf.client.xml file:
+Here’s how all the above parameters look in my conf.client.xml file:

 <define entity="traffic-param" name="max-simultaneous-calls" value="50000"></define> <define entity="traffic-param" name="select-timeout-ms" value="5"></define> <define entity="traffic-param" name="call-timeout-ms" value="5000"></define>

-A final note, the Seagull documentation states that the max-send and max-receive parameters will be automatically computed in later code releases (from SVN rev 101 onwards) and so those parameters do not have to be tuned manually.
-As they are no longer used, I left both at their default values.
+A final note, the Seagull documentation states that the max-send and max-receive parameters are no longer used, so I leave both at their default values.

 TCP Stack Settings for Seagull

 By default, the Linux TCP network stack is not configured for high speed or large file transfer across network links and the settings are usually on the conservative side to save memory resources.

 We can tune these networking parameters by making changes to the /etc/sysctl.conf, so let’s take a backup of that file first just in case we need to restore the original values in future: